eugenedm/netlify-cms/website/content/blog/netlify-cms-now-supports-gitlab-as-a-backend.md

 ---
 title: Netlify CMS now supports GitLab as a backend
 author: Benaiah Mischenko
-description: >-
+description: Netlify CMS, the open source, headless CMS that provides a user-friendly UI around your Git repository, can now be used with GitLab in addition to GitHub.
-  Netlify CMS, the open source, headless CMS that provides a user-friendly UI around your Git repository, can now be used with GitLab in addition to GitHub.
+twitter_image: /blog/img/car-ad3.jpg
 date: 2018-06-13T00:00:10.000Z
 ---
 Netlify CMS is releasing support for GitLab as a backend, creating the world's first completely open source stack for Git-based content editing.